nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [`setpoints`](#setting-reward-points-for-a-customer--setpoints) or
 [`addpoints`](#addingsubtracting-points-for-a-customer--addpoints).

-You would like to add points to _Lyndon Edwards_ for his _Banana Cake_ order.
+In this scenario, we would like to add points to _Lyndon Edwards_ for his _Banana Cake_ order!
 Here, we assume that _Lyndon Edwards_ is at your first index.

 Enter the following command to add points to _Lyndon Edwards_ to reward him with some points.